 Sedona and Grand Canyon day tour from Phoenix

-One thing that many first-time visitors to this region may not appreciate is that there are natural wonders all over this part of the USA, beyond the Grand Canyon.
-This slightly longer tour takes in the beautiful, barren monoliths around the desert town of Sedona roughly midway through the journey.
+One thing that many first-time visitors to Arizona may not appreciate is that there are natural wonders all over this part of the USA, beyond the Grand Canyon.
+This slightly longer, 14-hour tour takes in the beautiful, barren monoliths around the desert town of Sedona roughly midway through the journey.
 Continue on the scenic drive, through Oak Creek Canyon.
-At the Grand Canyon there is time to visit two of the best viewpoints on the South Rim, with free time allowed at the latter.
-The tour guide is friendly and especially knows some of the best places to stop for photos along the way.
+At the Grand Canyon there is time to visit two of the best viewpoints on the South Rim.
+Make the most of your tour guide’s expertise in the region’s geography, geology and natural history.
+From $245 per person.

 Private Grand Canyon day tour from Phoenix & Scottsdale